 What is coaching in the context of education?

-Learning coaching skills provides teachers with the tools to help pupils to find their own solutions, take risks and feel comfortable with making mistakes if there is some learning that comes out of the error.
+Learning coaching skills provides teachers with the tools to help learners to find their own solutions to problems, take risks and feel comfortable with challenge and change.

 What are the skills a coach needs?